EDH2152 Health and Wellbeing

-Health and well being are influenced by interactions between people and their environments including the economic, physical, sociocultureal and political environments.
+Health and well-being are influenced by interactions between people and their environments including the economic, physical, sociocultural and political environments.
 These relationships are dynamic and the changing nature of these interactions has a significant impact on health outcomes.
 Health is maintained and promoted by individual and community actions and by the policies and health services of communities and governments at the local, state and national level.

 The 'social view of health' has been the prevailing view of health since the 1980s.
 The social view of health suggests that the health of individuals, groups and communities is constructed in society by society.
 The social view of health is underpinned by the social justice framework which provides a platform to both identify inequities in access to health and to measure the success of heath interventions.

 The family home and educational environments as well as community and health care services are critical leverage points where behaviours are developed.
 A comprehensive approach to Health and Physical Education emphasizes the shared responsibility of parents, peers, schools, health-care systems, governments, the media, and a variety of other institutions and agencies.
-Meaningful Health and Physical Education requires safe, health-promoting environments, support serives from the community, and a school curriculum that acknowledges the importance of health and well being in student outcomes.
+Meaningful Health and Physical Education requires safe, health-promoting environments, support services from the community, and a school curriculum that acknowledges the importance of health and well-being in student outcomes.

 It is essential that health professionals, community support services, teachers, early childhood educators and parents have an understanding of the health and social support research, as well as a broad knowledge of the multiple contextual influences impacting on health and wellbeing issues and see themselves as an important component in the development of health-enhancing behaviours.